 If the light comes on while driving or does not go out after the engine starts, stop the engine at the first safe opportunity and check the engine oil level.
 If the oil level is low, add oil immediately.
 If the engine oil is at the proper level but the light remains on, contact your nearest SUBARU dealer immediately.

 Do not operate the engine with the oil pressure warning light on.
 This may cause serious engine damage.

-■ AT OIL TEMPerature AT OIL TEMP warning light (AT vehicles)
+■ AT OIL TEMPerature warning light (for AT vehicles)